How we use your personal information

 How your data is used by the College

-Your data is used by us for in the first instance solely for the purposes of considering your suitability for employment and for us to manage our recruitment processes, including our monitoring of equality and diversity within the College.
-If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us at the address given below.
+Your data is used by us for in the first instance solely for the purposes of considering your suitability for employment or election and for us to manage our recruitment processes, including our monitoring of equality and diversity within the College.
+If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us at the address given above.

 The College holds the following personal data relating to you, in line with the purposes above: